Graphcool/graphcool-framework/docs/0.x/01-Quickstart/01-Frontend/01-React/01-Apollo.md

 > **Note**: If you haven't authenticated with the Graphcool CLI before, this command is going to open up a browser window and ask you to login.
 Your authentication token will be stored in the global [`~/.graphcoolrc`](!alias-zoug8seen4).

-You service is now deployed and available via the HTTP endpoints that were printed in the output of the command!
+Your service is now deployed and available via the HTTP endpoints that were printed in the output of the command!
 The `Post` type is added to your data model and the corresponding CRUD operations are generated and exposed by the [GraphQL API](!alias-abogasd0go).

 Notice that this command also created the _local_ [`.graphcoolrc`](!alias-zoug8seen4) inside the current directory.
 It's used to manage your _deployment targets_.